jcolag/entropy-arbitrage/2022-09-08-bough-breaks.md

 This reflects a common science fiction trope, that the future will either make learning so easy or have such rough academic requirements, that elementary schools will teach what we currently think of as college-level courses.

-Here, [calculus](https://simple.wikipedia.org/wiki/Calculus) studies how to describe how things change as a function of some variable.
+Here, {% wiki Calculus|calculus|simple %} studies how to describe how things change as a function of some variable.
 While we currently do typically teach it at the college level, that positioning has more to do with the inane way that we teach math as a "ladder" of subjects, where we teach entire years of math *just* so the students can understand the proofs (that they won't care about) anywhere from one to six years later.
 But young children could probably understand the concepts behind calculus---for example, envisioning when and where to stand to catch a thrown ball---which an instructor could then use as the pretext to teach useful aspects of algebra, geometry, and trigonometry.

 However, I don't think the writers had that in mind.
 I think they meant that science fiction means that kids learn things that they failed to understand in college...

  > **LAFORGE**: The Epsilon Mynos system, sir.

-One assumes that they meant "Mynos" to refer to [Minos](https://en.wikipedia.org/wiki/Minos), the mythical king of Crete, who periodically sacrificed children to the Minotaur.
+One assumes that they meant "Mynos" to refer to {% wiki Minos|Minos|en %}, the mythical king of Crete, who periodically sacrificed children to the Minotaur.
 In other words, the crew has no excuse to not see this plot coming, at this point.
 Somebody named the entire *constellation* to warn them.

  > **RIKER**: Aldea.
 Tasha, I'm surprised you haven't heard the stories about Aldea, the wondrous mythical world.
 Like Atlantis of ancient Earth or Neinman of Xerxes VII.
 Advanced culture, centuries old.
 Self-contained, peaceful.
 Incredible technical sophistication providing the daily needs for all the citizens, so that they could turn themselves over to art and culture.